 With MgF2 use a rate of 5 to 10 Angstroms/second and for ZnS a rate of 4 to 6 Angstroms/second.
 Since ZnS sublimes, be careful when controlling the rate of deposition - it may "run away" quickly.
 While exceedingly high rates are possible (especially since Sparky features a 13kW supply), splattering may occur resulting in poor surface quality of the coating and possible damage to the monitor crystal - be especially careful with a 'freshly' loaded crucible.
 The other concern is evolved gases (again, a problem with freshly loaded crucibles) which may cause a pressure increase sufficient to permit an electrical discharge (i.e. arcing) of the eBeam supply into the chamber - low rates, especially on the first few depositions, will prevent this!
 Remember, too, to degas each material the for the first use only by slowly heating it with the shutter closed (subsequent layers will not require this process but the shutter is still required to terminate the deposition).

-Deposit ten alternating layers.
+Deposit six to ten alternating layers.
 Be prepared when you enter the lab as this is all you will have time for in the two-hour lab: each layer will take about 2 minutes to deposit plus a minute of cool-off between switching the hearth targets plus ramp-up time.
 Be sure to program the XTM/2 monitor for each film (simply select the new film number, all other parameters are preprogrammed including density, z-ratio, and tooling factor).
 Write-down the actual layer thickness deposited.
 More layers means higher reflectivity of the finished mirror.
 Be sure to also deposit the top protective layer.

 When all layers are complete shut down the CV-8 power supply (remove the key for safety), close the gate valve, vent and open the chamber, and USE THE SAFETY GROUND TO DISCHARGE THE FILAMENT TERMINALS (Wherever a safety grounding probe is provided, USE IT!).